iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 in mathematics where a simple principle unfolds into profound conclusions ranging over many fields.
-In fact, we can, already in this first paragraph, summarize the idea using Richard Bellman's (Dynamic Programming creator) own words:
+In fact, we can, already in this first paragraph, summarize the idea using Richard Bellman's (Dynamic Programming's creator) own words:

 > An optimal policy has the property that whatever the initial state and initial decision are,